Aghawafaabbass/xgboost-intrusion-detection-nsl-kdd/README.md

 Learning Curve: Compares training and test accuracy to diagnose overfitting (learning_curve.png).

 🧪 Future Work

-Real-Time Detection: Optimize for streaming data using incremental learning or online gradient boosting.
+Real-Time Detection: Optimize for streaming data with incremental learning or online gradient boosting.

-Cross-Dataset Validation: Evaluate on modern datasets like CIC-IDS2017, UNSW-NB15, or TON_IoT.
+Cross-Dataset Validation: Test on modern datasets like CIC-IDS2017, UNSW-NB15, or TON_IoT.

-Hybrid Models: Combine XGBoost with deep learning architectures (e.g., LSTM, CNN) for temporal and sequence-based detection.
+Hybrid Models: Integrate XGBoost with LSTM or CNN for temporal and sequence-based detection.